MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintShare.md

       - `[Team <IMicrosoftGraphTeam1>]`: team
       - `[Theme <String>]`: Specifies a Microsoft 365 group's color theme.
 Possible values are Teal, Purple, Green, Blue, Pink, Orange or Red.
 Returned by default.
       - `[Threads <IMicrosoftGraphConversationThread1[]>]`: The group's conversation threads.
 Nullable.
-      - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`:
+      - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`: The groups that a group is a member of, either directly and through nested membership.
+Nullable.
-      - `[TransitiveMembers <IMicrosoftGraphDirectoryObject[]>]`:
+      - `[TransitiveMembers <IMicrosoftGraphDirectoryObject[]>]`: The direct and transitive members of a group.
+Nullable.
       - `[UnseenCount <Int32?>]`: Count of conversations that have received new posts since the signed-in user last visited the group.
 This property is the same as unseenConversationsCount.Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
       - `[Visibility <String>]`: Specifies the group join policy and group content visibility for groups.
-Possible values are: Private, Public, or Hiddenmembership.
-Hiddenmembership can be set only for Microsoft 365 groups, when the groups are created.
+Possible values are: Private, Public, or HiddenMembership.
+HiddenMembership can be set only for Microsoft 365 groups, when the groups are created.
 It can't be updated later.
 Other values of visibility can be updated after group creation.
 If visibility value is not specified during group creation on Microsoft Graph, a security group is created as Private by default and Microsoft 365 group is Public.
 Groups assignable to roles are always Private.
 See group visibility options to learn more.
 Returned by default.
 Nullable.
     - `[AllowedUsers <IMicrosoftGraphUser1[]>]`: The users who have access to print using the printer.
     - `[CreatedDateTime <DateTime?>]`: The DateTimeOffset when the printer share was created.
 Read-only.
     - `[Printer <IMicrosoftGraphPrinter>]`: printer
   - `[TaskTriggers <IMicrosoftGraphPrintTaskTrigger[]>]`: A list of task triggers that are associated with the printer.

-STATUS `<IMicrosoftGraphPrinterStatus1>`: printerStatus
+STATUS <IMicrosoftGraphPrinterStatus1>: printerStatus
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Description <String>]`: A human-readable description of the printer's current processing state.
 Read-only.
   - `[Details <String[]>]`: The list of details describing why the printer is in the current state.
 Valid values are described in the following table.
 Read-only.